How to Make Yogurt Cheese (raw or pasteurized)Raw Milk at Home

 Non-Dairy Yogurt Cheese

 If you have a dairy allergy, you can substitute coconut yogurt or coconut kefir.
 If you are going to make it yourself, I would recommend using coconut kefir as it produces more consistent results.
-You can buy plain coconut milk yogurt at the store (this brand) if you’d like to keep things as simple as possible.
+You can buy plain coconut milk yogurt at the store if you’d like to keep things as simple as possible.

 Once you’ve decided what type of yogurt you are going to use to make your yogurt cheese (raw vs pasteurized, store vs homemade, dairy vs nondairy), the rest is easy!